What is Religious Education?

 In Year 1, children will look more closely at the practices and beliefs of Christianity and Judaism.
 They will consider beliefs relating to looking after the world, friendship, and relationships with God.

-In Year 2, children will develop further their understanding of Christianity and Judaism and will begin to look more closely at Islam as well.
-They will consider beliefs relating to kindness, relationships with God and different practises such as prayer.
+In Year 2, children will develop further their understanding of Christianity and Islam.
+They will consider beliefs relating to kindness, relationships with God and different practises such as prayer and pilgrimage.

 Key Stage 2

-In Year 3, the children will continue to learn about Christianity and will also learn about Hinduism.
+In Year 3, the children will continue to learn about Christianity and will also learn about Hindu Dharma.
 They will consider beliefs relating to a sense of belonging, the nature of God and special places.

 In Year 4, the children will continue to learn about Christianity and will look at Judaism.
 They will consider beliefs relating to forgiveness, showing commitment and the importance of special places.

-In Year 5, the children will continue to learn about Christianity, as well as Hinduism and Sikhism.
+In Year 5, the children will continue to learn about Christianity and Sikhi.
 They will consider beliefs relating to commitment to God, the truth and importance of stories and leading good lives.